 Railroad transport of CO2 in specially adapted tanks is a viable option if the existing rail infrastructure links the capture plant with the storage destination.
 It is a better option than trucks if there are large amounts of CO2 being transported.

 How is CO2 transported in Australia?

 In Australia, CO2 is most commonly transported by truck with small volumes delivered to multiple industrial users.
-The Callide Oxyfuel Project, supported by the COAL21 industry fund, transported a small volume of CO2 by truck from Queensland to Victoria for test purposes at the CO2CRC Otway site.
+The Callide Oxyfuel Project, supported by COAL21, transported a small volume of CO2 by truck from Queensland to Victoria for test purposes at the CO2CRC Otway site.

 Other COAL21 projects plan to use trucking for small volume, short duration demonstration stages.
 However, when CCS is deployed commercially in the longer term pipeline transport will be the preferred option.